 PagerDuty/pagerduty-mcp-server

 The most comprehensive incident management MCP server available.
-PagerDuty’s official server covers the full breadth of their platform across 62 tools in 12 categories:
+PagerDuty’s official server now covers 69 tools across 13 categories — up from 62 — with Status Pages expanded to 9 tools and Teams to 7:

 • Incidents (13 tools) — create, get, list, manage incidents; add notes and responders; retrieve alerts, notes, related incidents, past incidents, and outlier incidents